 Picnic – Ask where you can picnic.
 Picnicking in the vineyards can be so much fun with good drinks, food, and such scenery.

-Florence – Florence is a must-see place in Tuscany and so I surely recommend doing a day trip to Florence from Poggio Casciano.
+- Florence – Florence is a must-see place in Tuscany, so I surely recommend making a day trip to Florence from Poggio Casciano.

-There are different tours you can book directly – either do a walking tour through the estate while tasting wine, or there is also an underground barrique tunnel that connects the villa with the newer winery buildings, which you can visit on a tour.
+There are different tours you can book directly – either do a walking tour through the estate while tasting wine or an underground barrique tunnel that connects the villa with the newer winery buildings, which you can visit on a tour.

 For further information and to book: firstname.lastname@example.org

-Of course, it is also a lot about food.
+Of course, it is also a lot about food in Italy.
 You can book your breakfast, but you can also have lunch and dinner at the estate´s restaurant.

-Typically, an Italian breakfast means sweets in the morning, but also some fruits and coffee and tea.
+Typically, an Italian breakfast means sweets in the morning and some fruits and coffee and tea.
 But you also have savory foods and can order eggs.